 Phase One of the restoration was completed in 2012.
 AIISF secured a $3 million grant to stabilize the building and replace the leaky roof that brought water damage to the interior walls and floors.
 Funding for this project was provided in part by the California Cultural and Historical Endowment.

 In Phase Two restoration of the interior rooms will be completed and the exhibits designed, fabricated and installed.
-Construction is slated to begin in November 2013 and end by 2017. $11 million has been committed by state and federal agencies and AIISF is now raising the remaining $3 million to complete the project.
+Construction began in November 2013 and is scheduled to end by 2017. $11 million has been committed by state and federal agencies and AIISF is now raising the remaining $3 million to complete the project.

 The history of America is the history of immigrants.
-Yet the stories of West Coast immigration are not as well known as those of the East Coast.
-The hospital building will celebrate the voices and stories of the immigrants who passed though its doors.
+Yet the stories of West Coast immigration are often overlooked.
+The Center will celebrate the voices and stories of theos immigrants.
 It will truly be the national symbol of the Pacific Coast immigration experience.